veliovgroup/jazeee-meteor-spiderable/README.md

   waitOn: ->
     [Meteor.subscribe 'someCollectionThatAffectsRenderingPerhaps']
 ```
 * Google tools such as `Fetch as Google` may show that your page doesn't render correctly.
-See testing below.
+See [Testing] below.

 ### Install PhantomJS on your server
 If you deploy your application with `meteor bundle`, you must install